natcap/invest.users-guide/source/en/urban_nature_access.rst

 this distance decay between urban nature and the population by the decay function :math:`f\left( d_{ij} \right)` where :math:`d_{ij}` is the distance between nature and a population pixel.
-Search distance is always euclidean distance (straight-line distance between the centerpoints of pixels A and B) and assumes square pixels.
+Search distance is always Euclidean distance (straight-line distance between the center points of pixels A and B) and assumes square pixels.

 This model provides various distance-decay functions for the user to choose among, which are defined and illustrated in greater detail below.